-We don’t know much about the specs of this new laptop, but Kuo says that Apple may offer two CPU options: an M2 like in the new MacBook Air and a M2 Pro option.
-The M1 Pro is currently only offered in the 14-inch and 16-inch MacBook Pro models, though there are strong rumors that an M2 Pro Mac mini is coming this fall.
+We don’t know much about the specs of this new laptop, but Kuo tweeted in June that Apple may offer two CPU options: an M2 like in the new MacBook Air and a M2 Pro option.
+The M2 Pro is currently only offered in the 14-inch and 16-inch MacBook Pro models and Mac mini.

 If Kuo is correct, it’s hard to believe that new laptop will be marketed as a MacBook Air.
 A M2 Pro equipped Air would require at least one fan for cooling, as with the higher-end Pros, or substantial changes to the Air’s thermal design, likely resulting in a thicker case.
 So it’s possible that Kuo is wrong or his source has confused the 15-inch MacBook Air with another laptop.